i05nagai/memorandum/language/english_speaking.md

     * Forestry is an important part of the New Zealand economy
 * marina
     * My dad lives on a sailboat in a marina.
+* stern
+    * severe
+    * ship part
+    * part of body
+        * a person's bottom
+* reciprocity
+    * behaviour in which two people or groups of people give each other help and advantage
+* provision
+    * sth needed
+    * agreement
+    * supply
+    * law
+        * Employees may be asked to go to a new and different place of work under the provisions of a mobility clause.
+    * finance
+* provisonally
+    * I was provisonally accepted at Stanford
+* provisional
+    * for the present time but likely to change; temporary
+    * a provisonal government
+    * these date are only provisional
+* booze hound
+    * a person who drinks alcohol often and heavily.
+* infernal
+    * very bad or unpleasant
+        * what an infernal noise
+    * having the quality of hell
+        * he described a journey through the infernal world
+* clinking
+    * would you booze hounds please stop that infernal clinking
+    * a short ringing sounds like pieces of glasses or metal knocking lightly together
+    * the clinking of glasses
+    * I heard the clinking sounds of keys
+* clink
+* school
+    * education
+    * group
+    * sea animals
+    * educate
+        * to train or teach
+        * she was schooled locally and then went away to college
+    * group
+    * sea creatures
+    * to train a person or animal to do sth
+        * you must school yourself to be tolerant
+    * to teach a child
+* that's all she wrote
+    * used to convey that there is or was nothing more to be said about a matter.
+* notable
+* remarkable
+* in toto
+    * as a whole
+* ambiguous
+    * having or expressing more than the one possible meaning, sometimes intentionally
+* uncertainly
+* present
+* carol
+    * The children sang Christmas carols by the fireplace.
+* devoutly
+    * Ireland is a devoutly Catholic country.
+* festive
+    * relating to a festival
+    * I enjoy being festive during Christmas
+* mistletoe
+    * an evergreen plant with small white fruits and pale yellow flowers that is used esp. as a Christmas decoration

 ## US